Kitty Chiller: Sanctions from Gymnastics Ethics Foundation

 Chiller has been sanctioned for her role in “judging irregularities” at an Olympic qualification event in 2021 and banned from representing international gymnastic bodies for two years.
 During the event two insufficiently qualified Superior Jury made changes to scores that resulted in change of ranking in Olympic qualification.
 The event was riddled with technical and behavioural breaches.
 Chiller was, at the time of the relevant facts, a GA (Gymnastics Australia), OGU (Oceania Gymnastics Union) and FIG (International Gymnastics Federation) official.
 Chiller, in her capacity of President of the OGU and CEO of GA, breached FIG General Judges’ Rules and FIG Code of Discipline.
 She further breached her general duty of diligence and care enshrined in FIG Code of Ethics and FIG Statutes as described above.
 During the disciplinary proceedings Chiller was found by the Gymnastics Ethics Foundation (GEF) to have provided a false sworn statement to the Court of Arbitration for Sport about her role in a judging controversy at a qualifying event for the Tokyo Olympics.

+Mismanagement of investigation into gymnast abuse at the National Centre of Excellence.

+A parent of abuse victim alleged that Kitty Chiller, then CEO of Gymnastics Australia (GA), improperly ended an investigation in 2018 despite multiple parents providing evidence of concerns.

+When the parent later lodged a formal complaint about Chiller’s decision to close the 2018 investigation, the complaint was rejected as “out of scope” under the Supplementary Complaints Management Process (SCMP).
+The issue: the SCMP only allowed complaints about direct abuse or harassment toward athletes, not about how officials handled past allegations.

+Later it was revealed that the supposedly independent SCMP was co-drafted by Gymnastics Australia, including personnel from the CEO’s office.
+This raised concerns because the process ultimately shielded officials—including Chiller—from scrutiny about their handling of abuse allegations.

+The SCMP’s narrow scope excluded complaints about officials who may have mishandled or ignored abuse allegations, which meant complaints involving Chiller’s administrative decisions could not be investigated.